Kryomatix/kryomatix.github.io/TKB-mini-7x3.md

 The PCB columns were soldered together using 2.54mm header pins that were trimmed down in length
 ![20211130_132931](https://user-images.githubusercontent.com/95006894/148990070-416cd75c-8802-47ed-a834-467573ff9c86.jpg)

-Once soldered, the I removed the entire electronics assembly and moved it to a new frame printed out of matte gray PLA
+Once soldered, I removed the entire electronics assembly and moved it to a new frame printed out of matte gray PLA
 ![20211229_213022](https://user-images.githubusercontent.com/95006894/148990815-7f7ce1fe-d370-430b-879c-98bc33c9677c.jpg)

 I used ZealPC Zealio V2 switches